learn-ballerina/learn-ballerina.github.io/src/best_practices/string_unions.md

 # Handle unions of string constants

 Use enums, unions of singletons or unions of constants.
+Enum seems to be a better option out of those three.

 Let's say we have a string variable named `deparment` which can only be  `Finance`, `Engineering` or `HR`.